jzucc12-Gaming-Side-Projects/Dungeon-Crawl/README.md

 Art, sound effects, and visuals were acquired from Unity assets.

 <h2>New Repository Update</h2>
-<p>This project came from a previous repository that contained all 3rd party assets.
-Most art, music, and sfx files have now been witheld from the repository for redistribution purposes.</p>
+<p>This project came from a previous repository that contained 3rd party assets.
+Most art, music, and sfx files have now been witheld from the repository for redistribution purposes.
+The following package is needed in order to run the project properly.
+If opened without the multi-scene package, note that the "Global" scene should be dragged into the hierarchy of other scenes before running the game.</p>

+<p>Coding Jar Advanced Multi-Scene: https://assetstore.unity.com/packages/tools/utilities/advanced-multi-scene-cross-scene-references-47200#description</p>